katakoruma/Population-data-generator-and-classifier/README.md

 #### !!!
 Please do not treat this generator as representative !!!

-In a second step those generated data is used to train neural networks or decision trees and evaluate their quality.
+In a second step those generated data is used to train neural networks or decision trees.